 To assess the competitiveness of our executive compensation levels, we developed a comparative group of both externally and internally managed BDCs and performed comprehensive analyses of competitive performance and compensation levels.
 In 2011, the internally managed comparative group included the following: Capital Southwest Corporation; Hercules Technology Growth Capital, Inc.; Kohlberg Capital Corporation; Main Street Capital Corporation; MCG Capital Corporation; and Medallion Financial Corp.
 However, we do not specifically benchmark the compensation of our NEOs against that paid by other companies with publicly traded securities.
 This is because we believe that our primary competitors in both our business and for recruiting executives are investment banks, private equity firms, mezzanine lenders, hedge funds and other specialty finance companies, including certain specialized commercial banks.
 Many of these entities do not publicly report the compensation of their executive officers nor do they typically report publicly information on their corporate performance.
-While various salary surveys from other private sources may become available to us with regard to these private equity firms, we believe that without accurate, publicly disclosed information on these private entities that would serve as benchmarks, it is inappropriate for us to set formal benchmarking procedures.
+While various salary surveys from other private sources may become available to us with regard to these private equity firms, we believe that would serve as benchmarks, it is inappropriate for us to set formal benchmarking procedures.

 Our analysis centered around key elements of compensation practices within the BDC industry in general and, more specifically, compensation practices at internally managed BDCs closer in asset size, typical investment size, typical investment type, market capitalization, and general business scope to our Company.
 Items we reviewed included, but were not necessarily limited to, base compensation, bonus compensation and restricted stock awards.
 In addition to actual levels of compensation, we also analyzed the approach other BDCs were taking with regard to their compensation practices.
-Items we reviewed included, but were not necessarily limited to, base compensation to their compensation practices.
-Items we reviewed included, but were not necessarily limited to their compensation practices.
+Items we reviewed included, but were not necessarily limited to, be see taking with regard to their compensation practices.
 Items we reviewed included, but were not necessarily limited to, certain corporate and executive performance measures established to achieve total returns for stockholders and our "efficiency ratio" compared to other BDCs in our comparative group (which is calculated by taking total general and administrative expenses and dividing it by the company's total revenue).